Outdoor Trampoline Exercise Routine

 2. Vertical Elevation

 This is a great exercise, which provides general toning throughout your muscles and helps clean toxins from your lymphatic system.
-In this routine, you would spring from the center of the trampoline in one movement, lifting your feet from the trampoline at the same time each time you jump.
+In this routine, you would spring from the center of the outdoor trampoline in one movement, lifting your feet from the trampoline at the same time each time you jump.
 This is a very popular exercise routine amongst athletes because of its overall toning properties.

 3. Vertical Elevation Dance